 The grass is always greener on the other side, and the sun always shines brighter in retirement states.
-Even so, Vermont and New Hampshire have no trouble sustaining healthy yards and pastures, and we easily get enough sunshine for solar to be a sensible choice for energy production.
+Even so, New England has no trouble sustaining healthy yards and pastures, and we easily get enough sunshine for solar to be a sensible choice for energy production.

 Consider this map of the solar resource, created by the National Renewable Energy Lab:

-How do Vermont and New Hampshire stack up?
+How does Vermont, Massachusetts, and New Hampshire stack up?
 About the same as northern Spain!
 And check out Germany, which is by far the world leader in solar electric generation—its solar resource is pretty much the same as Alaska’s.

-Yes, in terms of both energy and finances, solar makes excellent sense in northern New England.
-We will be happy to provide a free site evaluation to help you understand how sensible solar is for you in your particular location, with your particular property conditions, or through participation in our off-site Community Solar Parks.
+Yes, in terms of both energy and finances, solar makes excellent sense in New England.
+We will be happy to provide a free site evaluation to help you understand how sensible solar is for you in your particular location, with your particular property conditions.